NicHub/xiao-esp32s3-camera-webserver/README.md

 ## Source

+This project is based on the `CameraWebServer` example from the `esp32 by Espressif Systems` Arduino package, with local project-specific adjustments.

-The original example is shipped with the ESP32 Arduino core as the `CameraWebServer` example.
+The original example is shipped with the ESP32 Arduino core.

+On macOS, example files are typically located at:

+`~/Library/Arduino15/packages/esp32/hardware/esp32/2.0.17/libraries/ESP32/examples/Camera/CameraWebServer`

 ## Requirements